Latest RatesLogin

 Silver Lining?

 Unlike the inflation rate portion of the Series I bond rate, the fixed rate is more or less totally up to the discretion of the Fed.
 In what secret smoke-filled backroom these decisions get made in we can only guess.[2]
-The May 2024-Nov 2024 fixed rate is 1.30%, which is as high as it's been for any I Bond issued since Steve Jobs unveiled the iPhone in 2007.
+The Dec 2024-May 2025 fixed rate is 1.20%, which is about as high as it's been for any I Bond issued since Steve Jobs unveiled the iPhone in 2007.

 However, if you look at the full history of the fixed rate, you'll see that it's been much higher in the past.